-To mark the anniversary, we have included a special award - the Greatest Single Contribution to Occupational Pensions 1998-2017 - to recognise the individual who has done the most to advance the cause of occupational pensions over the past two decades.
+We are presenting a special award - the Greatest Single Contribution to Occupational Pensions 1998-2017 - to recognise the individual who has done the most to advance the cause of occupational pensions over the past two decades.

 This accolade will replace the Pensions Personality of the Year Award for this year.